 This not only discourages the dog’s jumping activity, but it also feels rewarded for its good manners and self-control.

-My dog keeps jumping on people’s problems can only be solved if everybody around you participates.
+My dog keeps jumping on people’s problems that can only be solved if everybody around you participates.

 It is also seen that organizing training sessions with friends, family, and other pet owners can be really helpful.
 Have them approach your dog turn by turn and teach them how not to encourage your dog to jump.
 Moreover, ask them to give your dog a treat if it doesn’t jump.